Minimum Description Length Recurrent Neural Networks: Experiments

+Since we confirmed that the baseline architecture exists in the search space, we conclude that reaching a fully operational stack network is hindered by the non-exhaustive search procedure, rather than by the MDL metric.
+This may be solvable by tweaking the hyper-parameters or putting more computational resources into the search.
 It could be, however, that this difficulty is due to a more interesting property of the task at hand.
-It has been claimed that evolutionary algorithms tend to struggle with so-called `deceptive' optimization problems -- tasks for which series of intermediate good solutions don't necessarily lead to a global optimum (see overview in \citealp{lehman_abandoning_2011}).
+It has been claimed that evolutionary algorithms tend to struggle with so-called `deceptive' optimization problems --- tasks for which series of intermediate good solutions don't necessarily lead to a global optimum (see overview in \citealp{lehman_abandoning_2011}).
 For the stack network, it could be the case that a stack is only operational in its full form, and that intermediate networks deceive and lead the search to local minima, like the one found in the current simulation.

-We leave this investigation for future work.
+A recent line of work has addressed the need for stacks by manually designing stack-like mechanisms using continuous representations, and integrating them manually into standard architectures (\citealp{graves_neural_2014}, \citealp{joulin_inferring_2015}, \citealp{suzgun_memory-augmented_2019}, among others).
+Indeed, when they are explicitly augmented with manually-designed continuous stack emulators, neural networks seem to be able to capture nonregular grammars such as the one underlying the Dyck-2 language.
+Similarly, we could allow our search to add stacks in one evolution step.
+This could overcome the risk of a deceptive search target mentioned above.
+If successful, we can expect this approach to come with all the benefits of the MDL approach: the winning network would remain small and transparent, and it would eventually contain a memory stack only if this is intrinsically needed for the task.